hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 ### 3.1 Update message size

 1. To update the message size SensorDevice02 is sending to AWS IoT, go to Lambda management console, click on function **SensorDevice02**.
-Scroll down to comment out the code that generate random temperature telemetry data (line 57):
+Scroll down and comment out the code that generate random temperature telemetry data so line 57 looks like the following:

 ```
-	telemetrydata = round(random.uniform(15.1,29.9),2)
+	#telemetrydata = round(random.uniform(15.1,29.9),2)
 ```

 2. Instead, create a large random string has 3000 characters.
 To do so, uncomment the line of code below (line 60)